c376W/esp32/docs/en/api-guides/wifi.rst

 ------------------------------------
 SYSTEM_EVENT_WIFI_READY
 ++++++++++++++++++++++++++++++++++++
-The Wi-Fi driver will never generate this event, which, as a result, can be ignored by the application event callback.
+The Wi-Fi driver will never generate this event, which can be ignored by the application event callback.
 This event may be removed in future releases.

 SYSTEM_EVENT_SCAN_DONE
 ++++++++++++++++++++++++++++++++++++